spyfly/Tst2Lrs/docs/README.md

 These statements include data such as scoring, submitted answers, solutions, the test question and more.

-For non-supported types, no statements are generated.
+For non-supported-types, submitted answers and solutions are not included.

 ## Adding support for new question types
-Support for new question types can be added by adding the type to `ilTst2LrsPlugin::SUPPORTED_QUESTION_TYPES` and then extending the logic in the `ilTst2LrsXapiTestResponseStatement` class.
+Support for new question types can be added by adding the type to `ilTst2LrsXapiTestResponseStatement::$INTERACTION_TYPES` and then extending the logic in the `ilTst2LrsXapiTestResponseStatement` class.

-This includes adding the correct xAPI interaction type in `$INTERACTION_TYPES` and adding the wanted properties to the `buildObject()` function.